AVEVA/AVEVA-Samples-Edge/deployment_samples/EdgeDataStore/Install/README.md

 1. Back up the send folder by IP address to record a record of what was sent to the device
 1. Send the folder to the edge device
 1. Run the `script.sh` script on the device, which will run the following steps
-   1. Install Edge Data Store silently
+   1. Install Edge Data Store silently and create a Modbus adapter instance
    1. Verify the installation succeeded
+   1. Configure Edge Data Store Modbus Adapter Data Source
+   1. Configure Edge Data Store Modbus Adapter Data Selection
-   1. Configure Edge Data Store egress
+   1. Configure Edge Data Store Periodic Egress

 ## Running the Sample